 Toileting & Continence: This category considers both bowel and bladder management.
 Can your loved-one successfully use the restroom without assistance?
 Are they physically capable?

-Why Use Activities Of Daily Living when Assessing Your Loved-One’s Needs?
+Why Use Instrumental Activities Of Daily Living When Assessing Your Loved-One’s Needs?

 The six ADL’s establish a very real idea of the obstacles your loved-one is facing.
 These ADL’s are such an accurate determiner of necessary living assistance that they are used by a variety of organizations to judge needed services.
 State non-Medicaid programs recognize the inability to perform two to three ADL’s as eligibility for assistance.
 Long-term Care Insurance may use the inability to perform ADL’s as an indicator to pay-out on a policy.
 Even Medicare PACE Programs that provide elderly care use ADL’s as a determining factor.